 Some sourcing companies also offer negotiation services.

 They know the suppliers’ “pain threshold” regarding the price.
 This means they can negotiate the lowest price while still maintaining quality.

 A common mistake among Amazon sellers is that they haggle until a point where the supplier “breaks”, meaning that they will try to cut costs by reducing the material or production quality – often without telling you.
 A sourcing agent speaks the language perfectly and knows the culture.
 This way, negotiations are a lot more efficient and faster.

 It is always advisable to see official certificates and licenses from your manufacturer.
 In recent years, more and more manufacturers have attracted negative attention due to bad working conditions or poor product quality.
 But what’s the point of seeing certificates and licenses if you don’t speak the language in which they were issued?
+There is none.

 Although you can have them translated professionally, it’s very expensive and you still don’t know if the documents are legitimate.

 This is exactly where a sourcing agent can help you.
 A sourcing agent knows exactly which criteria the manufacturer has to meet, which inspection bodies are responsible and what the official certificates have to look like.

 Sourcing Agents Have Lots of Experience & Network

 When you hire a sourcing agent, you are not only paying for the services they actively perform.
 You also pay for the years of experience and the network the agent can access.

-What makes a good Sourcing Agent?
+What Makes a Good Sourcing Agent?

 However, the benefits of working with a sourcing agent are definitely worth it.
 But how do you know if a sourcing specialist is good or not?

 We’ll show you the characteristics that make a good sourcing agent and which red flags to look out for: